 The Center for Autism Spectrum Disorders' Early Intervention Program at the University of Nebraska Medical Center's Munroe-Meyer Institute is seeking applications for a tenure-track faculty position as an Assistant or Associate Professor.
 Minimum requirements are a doctoral degree in Behavior Analysis, Clinical or School Psychology, or a related field and board certification in behavior analysis.
 Successful applicants are expected to provide supervision and training to students and clinic staff (e.g., RBTs, BCaBAs, BCBAs), oversee clinical cases in the Early Intervention Program, actively participate in clinical research, and teach doctoral-level courses in Applied Behavior Analysis.
 The ideal candidate would have a record of excellence in clinical work and research, including an openness to applying for extramural funding and displaying a strong commitment to mentoring students and/or staff in their research.
+The following documents are required and may be combined into one PDF and uploaded as “other” document: -personal statement outlining your qualifications for the position -a statement of research interests/plan -names and contact information of three references

 A vital enterprise in the nation’s heartland, the University of Nebraska Medical Center has its eye on improving the future of health care in Nebraska and beyond.
 As Nebraska’s only public academic health sciences center, UNMC is committed to the education of a 21st century health care work force, to finding cures and treatments for devastating diseases, to providing the best care for patients, and to serving our state and its communities through award-winning outreach.
 UNMC also is committed to embracing the richness of diversity, and is a major economic engine for the state of Nebraska.Led by Chancellor Jeffrey P. Gold, M.D., UNMC has six colleges and two institutes, serving about 3,700 students in more than two dozen programs.
 Our primary care program was recently ranked fourth in the nation by U.S. News & World Report, and our physician assistant program was ranked ninth.
 The university’s physical therapy, pharmacy and public health programs also are ranked among the top in the country. ...
 Major Units: College of Medicine, College of Nursing, College of Pharmacy, College of Dentistry, College of Public Health, Graduate College, College of Allied Health Professions, Eppley Institute for Research in Cancer and Allied Diseases, Fred & Pamela Buffett Cancer Center, Munroe-Meyer Institute, Stanley M. Truhlsen Eye Institute.